-2.14.
-Products for Use in Lubricating Automatic Transmissions. - Transmission fluids shall meet the original equipment manufacturer's requirements for those transmissions or have demonstrated performance claims to be suitable for use in those transmissions.
+- 2.15.
+Products for Use in Lubricating Manual Transmissions, Gears, or Axles.
+Shall not be sold or distributed for use in lubricating manual transmissions, gears, or axles unless the product conforms to the following specifications: - (a) it is labeled with one or more of the service designations found in the latest version of the SAE Information Report on axle and manual transmission lubricants, SAE J308, and API Publication 1560, and meets all applicable requirements of those designations; - (b) the product shall meet its labeled viscosity grade classification as specified in the latest version of SAE J306; - (c) the product shall be free from water and suspended matter when tested by means of centrifuge, in accordance with the latest version of ASTM D2273, "Standard Test Method for Trace Sediment in Lubricating Oils."(Added 2004) - 2.16.
+Products for Use in Lubricating Transmissions.
+Transmission fluids shall meet the original equipment manufacturer's requirements for those transmissions or have demonstrated performance claims to be suitable for use in those transmissions.
 Where a fluid can be licensed against an original equipment manufacturer's specification, evidence of current licensing by the marketer is acceptable documentation of performance against the specification.
 In the absence of a license from the original equipment manufacturer, adherence to the original equipment manufacturer's recommended requirements shall be assessed after testing per relevant methods available to the lubricants industry and the state regulatory agency.
 Suitability for use claims shall be based upon appropriate field, bench, and/or transmission rig testing.
 Any manufacturer of a transmission fluid making suitable-for-use claims shall provide, upon request by a duly authorized representative of the Director, credible documentation of such claims.
 If the product performance claims published by a blender and/or marketer are based on the claim(s) of one or more additive suppliers, documentation of the claims may be requested in confidence by a duly authorized representative of the Director.
 Supporting data may be supplied directly to the Director's office by the additive supplier(s).
+(Added 2004) (Amended 2017)

-2.14.1.
-Conformance. - Conformance of a fluid per Section 2.14.
+- 2.16.1.
+Conformance.
+Conformance of a fluid per Section 2.14.
 Products for Use in Lubricating Transmissions does not absolve the obligations of a fluid licensee with respect to the licensing original equipment manufacturer or the original equipment manufacturer's licensing agent(s), where relevant.
-(Added 2017)

-2.14.2.
-Transmission Fluid Additives. - Any material offered for sale or sold as an additive to transmission fluids shall be compatible with the transmission fluid to which it is added, and shall meet all performance claims as stated on the label or published on any website referenced by the label.
+(Added 2017) - 2.16.2.
+Transmission Fluid Additives.
+Any material offered for sale or sold as an additive to transmission fluids shall be compatible with the transmission fluid to which it is added and shall meet all performance claims as stated on the label or published on any website referenced by the label.
 Any manufacturer of any such product sold in this state shall provide, upon request by a duly authorized representative of the Director, documentation of any claims made on their product label or published on any website referenced by the label.

-2.15.
-Biodiesel. - B100 biodiesel intended for blending with diesel fuel shall meet the latest version of ASTM D6751, "Standard Specification for Biodiesel Fuel (B100) Blend Stock for Distillate Fuels."
-(Added 2004)
+(Added 2017) - 2.17.
+Biodiesel Blendstock.
+Biodiesel intended for blending with diesel fuel shall meet the latest version of ASTM D6751, "Standard Specification for Biodiesel Fuel Blend Stock (B100) for Middle Distillate Fuels."
+Any blend stock less than 99 % by volume biodiesel (no more than 1 % by volume diesel fuel).
+Any blend stock less than 99 % by volume shall not be used as a commercial blend stock for biodiesel blends without the permission of the Director.